mithi/epic-react-exercises/content/react/patterns/3/notes.md

 ## Prop Collections

 > Summary: Use the prop collection pattern to create reusable animated counters that can be applied to and customized for many different use cases.
-It also helps users not misuse your components
+The hook should also help users not misuse your components.

 The idea is of prop collections is that to achieve the intended functionality, the hook returns props that are intended to be passed to components.